Eda Warren

 Eda Warren (October 17, 1903 – July 15, 1980) was an American film editor.
 She began her Hollywood career as a secretary and started editing films in the late 1920s.
 Her editing career continued through 1968.

 Biography

-Eda was born in Denver, Colorado, in 1903, and was the daughter of Thomas Warren and Henrietta Weber.
-She and her older sister, Thelma, were raised in Colorado and Nebraska before the family moved west and settled in Beverly Hills.
+Eda was born in Denver, Colorado in 1903, the daughter of Thomas Warren and Henrietta Weber.
+She and her older sister, Thelma, were raised in Colorado and Nebraska before the family moved west and settled in Beverly Hills, California.
 Eda got a job as a film editor, while Thelma worked as a stenographer at a film studio.
 She later became secretary of the American Cinema Editors group.

 Partial filmography

+Eda Warren began her career as an editor.

-The following were among the films with which Warren was associated:
+With more than 60 film credits dating from 1927, the following were among the films with which Warren was associated: